ItalianSquirel/NutStack/README.md

 # 🐿️ NUTSTACK

-**NUTSTACK** is a modular and interactive setup script to quickly install your favorite tools, apps, and configs on a fresh Linux machine — like a squirrel caching the essentials.
+**NUTSTACK** is a modular and interactive setup script to quickly install your favorite tools, apps, and configs on a fresh Linux machine, like a squirrel caching the essentials.

 ---